-Should these trends continue, it is likely that more claims will end up in the courts, which is the most expensive process for settling claims undermining the impact of the reforms.
+Should these trends continue, it is likely that more claims will end up in the courts, which is the most expensive process for settling claims undermining the impact

+...The new personal injury guidelines implemented in April 2021 are a welcome progression and whilst we are seeing evidence of a reduction in awards by PIAB, we are also witnessing lower acceptance rates for PIAB assessments and a decline in pre-PIAB settlements... of the reforms.
 Government plans to strengthen the powers of PIAB to compel early engagement in settling claims and reduce the percentage of claims going to the courts is a positive development.